What is it?

 Second Preference Visas

-- EB-2 category: EB-2 visas are available to Foreign Nationals, members of professions holding either an advanced degrees, meaning a Master’s degree or its equivalent, or holding exceptional abilities in their field.
+EB-2 PERM Labor Certification: EB-2 visas are available to Foreign Nationals, members of professions holding either an advanced degrees, meaning a Master’s degree or its equivalent, or holding exceptional abilities in their field.
 The U.S. employer must complete a labor certification process before the U.S. employer can petition for the Foreign National’s immigrant EB-2 visa.

 Third Preference Visas

-To speak with an experienced lawyer about your employment immigration concerns, please call our Houston office at (713) 589-2085.
+To speak with an experienced lawyer about your employment immigration concerns, call Powers Law Group, P.C. at (713) 589-2085.